jnicolson/gerbmerge/doc/autosearch.md

 In summary, it is pointless to wait for a random search for hours to hit an estimated area utilization of 91% because, unless the dimensions of all boards line up just so, that utilization is not achievable.

 ### Panel Width and Height
-Note that the `PanelWidth` and `PanelHeight` options in the <A HREF="cfgfile.html">configuration file</A> constrain the search process.
+Note that the `PanelWidth` and `PanelHeight` options in the [configuration file](cfgfile.md) constrain the search process.
 GerbMerge will not allow any placement, either by random search or exhaustive search, to exceed the panel dimensions.
 You can, therefore, guide the search process by choosing a panel size that is not too large, thus preventing highly-unlikely placements
 (think all jobs in one row) from being considered.

 Similarly, by choosing panels that are slightly wider than taller, or vice versa, different placements can be considered and may lead to different results.
 Consider these two configuration file options as a source of